Executive Vice President/General Manager/Alternate Governor

-Former Avalanche captain Joe Sakic was named Executive Vice President of Hockey Operations on May 10, 2013 and begins his first season of overseeing all hockey-related decisions for the club.
+Former Avalanche captain Joe Sakic was named Executive Vice President of Hockey Operations on May 10, 2013 and enters his second season of overseeing all hockey-related decisions for the club.
+In his first season in that role, the Avalanche tied a franchise record with 52 wins and won the 2013-14 Central Division championship.

-The 2013-14 campaign will mark Joe’s third season overall in the front office, as he spent the previous two years as the organization’s Executive Advisor/Alternate Governor.
+The 2014-15 campaign will mark Joe’s fourth season overall in the front office, as he spent two years as the organization’s Executive Advisor/Alternate Governor.
 He was hired for that position on March 25, 2011.

 Sakic was elected to the Hockey Hall of Fame in 2012, his first year of eligibility.
 The only player who spent his entire career with the Avalanche organization to achieve that honor, Sakic was officially inducted into the Hockey Hall of Fame on Nov.
 12, 2012.